Alvearie/de-identification/docs/masking-providers.md

 | dd-MM-yyyy HH:mm:ss                          | 16-04-1967 13:14:15                   |
 | dd/MM/yyyy HH:mm:ss                          | 16/04/1967 13:14:15                   |

 The provider formats the shifted date using the same pattern that matched the original input value.
-Minor changes to precision and formatting between the original value and the shifted value can occur, however.
-For formats that include text, such dd-MMM-yyyy which contains the abbreviation for the month name, the recognized values for the text portions are based on the default locale of the system that is performing the protection.
-For example, the recognized abbreviation for January might be **Jan** when the default locale of the system is US English, **Jan.** when it is Canadian English, and **janv.** when it is Canadian French.
-The privacy provider performs case-insensitive processing for the abbreviation.

-Except where noted for specific manipulations, the privacy provider generates output values using the same pattern that matched the input value.

-The provider formats the shifted date using the same pattern that matched the original input value.
 Minor changes to precision and formatting between the input value and output values can occur, however.
 For the `dd-MMM-yyyy` format which contains a textual value for the abbreviation of the month,